Site Regulations for Contractors

 6.12 Infection Control

-6.12.1 MPL recognises the potential risks associated with the transmission of infectious diseases such as coronavirus (COVID-19).
+6.12.1 MPL recognises the potential risks associated with the transmission of infectious diseases such as Influenza, Norovirus and variants of Coronavirus.
 In support of this MPL may implement specific controls and procedures which aim to minimise the risk of personnel attending the site with such a disease and minimise the likelihood of onward transmission.

 6.12.2 To this end MPL may introduce additional measures which shall be communicated prior to attendance on site wherever possible.
 Such measures shall be separate to and in addition to these Regulations.